 Overall, 18% of total households stated that they owned a space heater (n=790), with 40% of space heater owners reporting daily use and 94% reporting that they typically turned down or turned off any other sources of heating while they used their space heater during the winter months.
 Additionally, according to the residential survey, 40% of households (n=731) are either somewhat likely or very likely to purchase a new space heater in the next five years, illustrating an opportunity for a heat pump purchase instead.
-Slightly fewer households (34%) are likely to purchase a new space a new space heater heater burget and opportunity for a heat pump purchase instead.
-Slightly fewer households (34%) are likely to purchase a new space heater in the next five years, illustrating an opportance a new window or portable AC in the next five years, though these AC purchase decisions can also represent an opportunity for RHPs.
+Slightly fewer households (34%) are likely to purchase a new window or portable AC in the next five years, though these AC purchase decisions can also represent an opportunity for RHPs.